bobbicodes/nes-lisp-mml/README.md

 A volume or duty change is persistent, i.e. it will affect all subsequent notes until there is another change.

+## Playing audio

+The `play-nsf` takes 4 arguments which are the 4 sequences for sq1, sq2, triangle and noise.
+To mute a channel just pass an empty vector.

+## NSF/audio output

+Call `spit-nsf` with a filename to download the most recently played tune.
+To render an audio file, pass the same sequences to `export-wav`.
+TODO: Make this more consistent

 ## Building from source

 Requires [Node.js](https://nodejs.org/en/) version 14.18+, 16+.